Photo: Rev. Dr. Iain Luke (Principal ESC); Rev. Dr. William Harrison (President LTS); Dr. Richard Manley-Tannis (Principal SAC)

-Together and Distinct: The Future of the Saskatoon Theological Union
+Together and Distinct: The Saskatoon Theological Union

 Reconciling in Christ

-In November 2018, the board adopted a statement affirming our commitment to diversity.
+In November 2018, the LTS Board of Governors adopted a statement affirming our commitment to diversity.
 The statement is as follows: “LTS is an inclusive community and offers hospitality to all who participate in our programs of study.
 As disciples of Christ committed to public leadership among God's people in diverse and challenging cultural contexts, we eagerly learn from and welcome one another's diversity, including, but not limited to, theological perspective, race, ethnicity, nationality, gender identity, relationship status, age, physical ability, social and economic status and sexual orientation.”

 Consistent with this statement and our intention to welcome all who seek to study at LTS and participate in the life of the seminary, the board has declared its commitment to becoming a Reconciling in Christ school.
 This designation means that we are a supportive place for people of all gender identities and sexual orientations.
 We will continue to seek ways to foster diversity and ensure warmth of welcome at LTS.

 We ask your continued prayers for LTS.
 Preparing leaders is critical in this time of transition in the life of the seminary, the church and the world.
 Please ask God’s blessing on teachers, administrators, and staff, as we move forward into the future that God holds for us all.